mcgonago/teamgrit/_posts/2020-12-14-Calm-before-the-storm.md

 We rode the [Royal Pump Room 8](https://zwiftinsider.com/yorkshire) course

-GRIT Monday's will be `chill rides` most of the time - in preperation for the mayhem that will ensue on tomorrows [All American Bikes Ride presented by GRIT](https://zwiftpower.com/events.php?zid=1347565)
+GRIT Monday's will be `chill rides` most of the time - in preparation for the mayhem that will ensue on tomorrows [All American Bikes Ride presented by GRIT](https://zwiftpower.com/events.php?zid=1347565)

 This was **today's** profile